dogada/bitstarter/src/documents/index.html.md

 ### Healthy competition or cold war?

 The Internet feels like a quilt today.
-Every startup tries to pull it their way to take bigger bite.
+Every startup tries to pull it their way to take the bigger bite.
 Large internet companies often create unnecessary barriers between their own users and users of competing web sites.
 Shortly we can expect a generation that haven't seen anything at all, except for Facebook.